guilt/Rust-Web-Starter/README.md

 We need `rust 1.50+` or above *nightly* installed.
 They all have the improvements we need for building things fast and known compatibility.

-It can be frustrating sometimes to see builds take a long time. **LTO** is the biggest impediment to getting a fast build time, irrespective of how fast the linkers and processors are.
-Currently, has been disabled in `release` builds until we get a speedup for it.

 Rust Configuration in your `.bashrc` and `.zshrc`

 ```bash